Why you’ll love this recipe:

 Instructions

-- To make meatballs, preheat the oven to 350°F (175°C).
+- Preheat the oven to 350°F (175°C).
 Line 2 baking sheets with silicone mat, or parchment paper.

 - Using a medium cookie scoop, divide the mixture into uniform meatballs, about 1-inch.
 (You will get about 60 meatballs.)
 Arrange the meatballs on the prepared baking sheets.